ivan-ristovic/the-godfather/Documentation/Parts/Currency.md

 ## Group: work
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Do something productive with your life or decide to earn money using immoral or illegal ways.*
+*Do something productive with your life or decide to earn money using immoral or illegal ways.
+You can work once every minute.
+Keep in mind that your salary is influenced by the current time.*

 **Aliases:**
 `job`